bryandaniel1/cartoon-characters/readme.md

 **f)** Run the project.
  - Extract the contents of the compressed folder in the desired location.
  - Open a terminal and navigate to the project directory to find the jar file.
- - Run the program with the command, "java -jar <jar-file-name>.jar"
+ - Run the program with the command, "java -jar &lt;name-of-JAR-file&gt;.jar"